GSonderling/Game-of-simpleLife/README.md

 This simple project uses SDL or Simple DirectMedia Layer for graphics.

 -----------------------------------------------------------------------------------------------------------------------------
-Followin is license for use of Simple DirectMedia Layer:
+Following is license for use of Simple DirectMedia Layer:

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages